-Move the bar from side to side to see GreaterSkies vs. Under Lucky Stars for a clear comparison of map quality and detail.*
+Move the bar from side to side to see GreaterSkies vs. one of the mass-market maps for a clear comparison of map quality and detail.

 Our aim is to show you what GreaterSkies maps offer - the quality you would wish in such a meaningful gift.

 As shown above, GreaterSkies maps are rich with detail, aesthetically beautiful and colourful.
-Our competitors’ maps are less detailed, more schematic, can be less accurate, and offer fewer design options, like constellation names.
+Other maps are less detailed, more schematic, can be less accurate, and offer fewer design options, like constellation names.

 Of course people have different tastes but we hope that this simple comparison conveys the quality and authenticity of GreaterSkies and helps you choose the best star map.

 GreaterSkies started from scratch in 2006 as the first producer of star maps, combining a passion for astronomy and programming.
-When competitors appeared we continued as before, ensuring our maps were the best they could be - authentic, detailed, accurate, and beautiful!
+When other star maps started to appear we continued as before, ensuring our maps were the best they could be - authentic, detailed, accurate, and beautiful.

 What we miss as a small business is expensive advertising, and that can make us more difficult to find.
-The current star maps market has been flooded by competitors investing in marketing, some good (but not as good as GreaterSkies!) but others poor and some unfortunately scammers.
+The current star maps market has been flooded by mass-market companies investing in marketing, some decent but others, unfortunately, scammers.

 Realising the disappointment felt by customers who unknowingly bought an inferior product, we offer a discount to those who would like to replace their initial map with one from GreaterSkies.

 A picture is worth a thousand words, don’t you agree?